jagritisonasharma/CPSC490_Creative_Legacy/README.md

 ## Audience
 This project is intended for users who want to learn more about data privacy, regulations around data privacy and access information on a company's implemented privacy and ethics policies and protocols.

-## Inspiration
-Inspiration for this project has stemmed from (informationisbeautiful)[https://informationisbeautiful.net/visualizations/worlds-biggest-data-breaches-hacks/].
-Since they are a private organization, their list centrally maintained and cannot grow with the help of a community.
-This project is initiated to overcome that.
-My hope is that this project will be maintained by a community of data privacy enthusiasts and developers, and will keep expanding.

 # Inspiration
 Inspiration for this project has stemmed from [informationisbeautiful](https://informationisbeautiful.net/visualizations/worlds-biggest-data-breaches-hacks/).
 Since they are a private organization, their list centrally maintained and cannot grow with the help of a community.
 This project is initiated to overcome that.
 My hope is that this project will be maintained by a community of data privacy enthusiasts and developers, and will keep expanding.